What is radiation protection?

 - protect people and the environment from the harmful effects of radiation.

 This is achieved through licensing and the activities of the Director of Public Health, Radiation Advisory Council and Radiation Protection Unit who work closely to provide protection from the health risks associated with ionising and non-ionising radiation.
-The Act is administered by our Radiation Protection Unit.
+The Act is administered by the Radiation Protection Unit.

 - Class 3B or Class 4 laser